 I am very pleased to welcome you to the Website of the IEEE Nuclear and Plasma Sciences Society (NPSS), one of the 46 IEEE Technical Societies and Councils.
 This web site contains relevant information about our society mission and goals, technical areas, upcoming conferences, publications, awards, chapters and local activities, the distinguished lecturers’ program, and other information about our international NPSS community.
 You will also find links to information about the broader IEEE organization, which provides wider context to the NPSS activities.

 If you are not yet an NPSS member, please consider joining us—there are many valuable benefits of membership.
 You can find information about joining the IEEE at IEEE Membership.
-We have special programs to help students, young professionals and Women in Engineering build their professional networks and leadership opportunities.
+We have special programs to help students, young professionals and Women in Engineering to build their professional networks and leadership opportunities.
 As you progress in your career, you will also have the opportunity to be recognized for your accomplishments through our awards and through elevation to Senior Member or Fellow status.